GW Department of Physics Guide to the PhD

 When you pass the general examination and as part of the feedback to each annual candidate report, you receive an email to remind you of these rules.

-Presenting Your Proposal
+- Presenting Your Proposal

 When your advisor agrees that your proposal is ready to be presented to the public, your advisor and you need to decide on your Dissertation Research Committee, composed of your advisor (and your co-advisor if necessary) and two readers.
 The choice of readers needs to be endorsed by the DGS.
 The Research Committee stays in place for the duration of your dissertation project.
 Readers are physics faculty members who have an active interest in your project and have the necessary expertise to provide additional help and guidance for your project.
+At least one Reader must be a tenure-line faculty.
 (If at any time during the course of your Ph.D. research a reader should no longer be available to serve on the committee, the reader must be replaced immediately while your project is still on-going.
 This replacement requires the approval of the DGS.
 Such approval is also required if a reader is to be replaced for any other reason.)

 The formal thesis proposal defense may be scheduled after the DGS receives written consent (use the Dissertation Proposal Research Committee Sign-Off form) from all members of the Research Committee that your proposal is ready for presentation.
 Announcements must be sent out to the entire Physics Department at least two weeks in advance.
 Announcement templates are available from the Physics Department.
 Please note: Unless the DGS agrees that there are valid mitigating circumstances, presentations should not be scheduled outside of regular lecturing or exam periods.
 (Inconvenience, scheduling problems, or being too busy otherwise are not mitigating circumstances.
 Plan ahead.)